 CSU makes available crisis stabilization services providing up to 23-hours of supportive care, including medications for individuals in an acute mental health crisis.
 For those needing a higher level of care, voluntary crisis residential services or inpatient hospitalization is arranged.

 Services are provided in English and Spanish.
-For more information about crisis stabilization and crisis residential services, contact Teresa McColley at Teresa.McColley@sonoma-county.org.
+For more information about crisis stabilization and crisis residential services, contact Teresa "Sid" McColley at Sid.McColley@sonoma-county.org.

 The Crisis, Assessment, Prevention, and Education (CAPE) Team is an early intervention prevention strategy specifically designed to intervene with transitional age youth who are at risk of or are experiencing first onset of mental illness and its multiple issues and risk factors (substance use, trauma, depression, anxiety, self harm, and suicide risk).
 The CAPE Team is aimed at preventing the occurrence and severity of mental health problems for transitional youth.
 The CAPE Team is staffed by BHD licensed clinical staff and located in several high schools and at Santa Rosa Junior College to guarantee reaching the largest group of transitional age youth (TAY), ages 16 to 25 years, in Sonoma County.

 The CAPE Team implementation partners include, National Alliance on Mental Illness (NAMI) - Sonoma County, Santa Rosa Junior College (SRJC), Sonoma County Office of Education, college faculty, school administrators, school teachers, mental health counselors, health and social service agencies, law enforcement agencies, and community-based organizations.
 The setting for this project focuses on school-based sites.
 CAPE Team staff participates on the SRJC Crisis Response Team and also work closely with Santa Rosa Police Department school resource officers located in Santa Rosa high schools.